knope-dev/knope/docs/src/content/docs/recipes/releasing-1.0.0.md

 you can always override the version that Knope selects for a [`PrepareRelease`] or [`BumpVersion`] step using the [`--override-version` command line argument].

-For example, using the [default workflows], the `knope release` command uses the [`PrepareRelease`] step to determine the next version of your package.
+For example, using the [default workflows], the `knope release` command uses the [`PrepareRelease`] step to pick the next version of your package.
-If we run `knope release --override-version 1.0.0`, the version selected will be `1.0.0` regardless of which changes were included in the release.
+If you run `knope release --override-version 1.0.0`, the version selected will be `1.0.0` regardless of which changes were included in the release.

 [`PrepareRelease`]: /reference/config-file/steps/prepare-release